sodafoundation/documentation/content/try-opensds/installation-using-ansible.md

 chmod +x ./install_ansible.sh && ./install_ansible.sh
 ansible --version # Ansible version 2.4.x is required.
 ```
-<br />Configure soda hotpot install variables:
+<br />Configure SODA hotpot install variables:

-Firstly you need to modify host_ip in `group_vars/common.yml`, and you can specify which project (hotpot or gelato) to be deployed:
+Firstly you need to modify host_ip in `group_vars/common.yml`( Modify host_ip and change it to the actual machine IP of the host.), You can also specify which projects to deploy; only hotpot, only gelato or all.
 <br />

 ```bash